Your cart has expired remaining to complete your purchase

 NYO-USA is a tuition-free program for all participants.
 The program provides room and board during the residency and covers all expenses related to instructional, rehearsal, performance, and tour activities (including tour-related visa costs, airfares, and other transportation, as well as hotels, meals, and group sightseeing).

 There is an application fee of $30, payable online at the time you complete your application.
-Additionally, accepted applicants will be responsible for arranging their own travel to and from the New York City area at the start and conclusion of the program, and for the costs of obtaining or renewing their passport.
+Additionally, accepted applicants will be responsible for arranging their own travel to and from Purchase, NY at the start and conclusion of the program, and for the costs of obtaining or renewing their passport.

 For those applicants who demonstrate substantial financial need, the application fee may be waived upon completion of a waiver request form.
 Carnegie Hall staff will respond to waiver requests within 10 business days of the receipt of a completed form and provide further instructions to applicants whose requests are approved.